Revisional Breast Surgery

 - Breast implant size is not satisfactory to the patient.

-How is revisional breast surgery performed?
+The revisional breast surgery procedure

 Breast augmentation is performed as an outpatient procedure.
 Revisional breast surgery looks different in every scenario.
 In general, certain techniques are performed to correct specific problems.
 During a revisional procedure, the surgeon may employ one or more of the following techniques: